ICTV-Virus-Knowledgebase/ICTVonlineDbLoad/schema/README.md

 ## Overview

- 1. taxonomy - stores multiple taxonomy trees, linked across years
+ 1. taxonomy - stores multiple taxonomy trees, linked across years, trees stored using "[nested set model](https://en.wikipedia.org/wiki/Nested_set_model)"
  1. virus properties - additional info about species, not linked to a specific year
  1. membership (obsolete) - used to store ICTV membership info and committee assignments
  1. ETL tables - tables used for loading and transforming data.